 Horizontal acquisition: Merger between two companies producing similar goods or services.

 Horizontal analysis: The process of dividing each expense item of a given year by the same expense item in the base year.
-This allows for the exploration of changes in the relative importance of expense items over time and the behaviour of expense items as sales change.
+This allows for the exploration of changes in the relative importance of expense items over time and the behavior of expense items as sales change.

 Horizontal merger: A merger involving two or more firms in the same industry that are both at the same stage in the production cycle; that is two or more competitors.